Atma Ram Sanatan Dharma College: NCC

 ARSD NCC is one of the most active student bodies of the college.
 The college maintains two platoons of NCC (Army Wing) where only men can participate in NCC.
 Every year, cadets from the NCC units of the college are selected to participate in the Republic Day parade.
 Cadets have also been selected for youth change programs and participated in drills in China and Sri Lanka.
+Captain Sandeep Kumar is the current ANO in the college.
+For his exemplary and dedicated services, he was conferred with DG NCC Commendation Card in year 2021.

 TILT

 The Film Appreciation Society of ARSD College is a film club that holds film screenings, readings, and discussions in the college.

 Ambedkar Study Circle

-The theme of this study circle is to highlight the role played by ‘Nation Builder Baba Sahib Bhim Rao Ambedkar’.
-The society aims at teaching the contemporary relevance of Ambedkar's views and how all the sections of the society should learn from his ideals.
+The theme of this study circle is to highlight the role played by 'Nation Builder Baba Sahib Bhim Rao Ambedkar'.

 Gandhi Study Circle

-The Gandhi Study Circle, ARSD College, is dedicated to propagate the message of Gandhiji to young students as well as the college fraternity to instil the values of satya, ahimsa and shanti.
-The Gandhi Study Circle provides an active platform to the students to express diverse opinions on different topics, going beyond mere promotion of Gandhian values.
-To achieve the stipulated objectives the society organizes seminars, debates, quiz competitions, peace marches, observance on Gandhi Jayanti and Martyr's Day.
-The Gandhi Study Circle attempts to understand Gandhi and place Gandhian thought and its relevance within a contemporary framework.
-The members of the Gandhi Study Circle and students of our College have also been involved in the activities of Gandhi Bhawan, University of Delhi.
+The Gandhi Study Circle, ARSD College, is dedicated to propagate the message of Gandhiji to young students.